List of federal political parties in Canada

 Unlike other federal political systems, Canadian political parties at the federal level are often loosely or not at all connected to parties at the provincial level, despite having similar names and policy positions.
 One exception is the New Democratic Party, which is organizationally integrated with most of its provincial counterparts.

 Current parties

 Represented parties

-These parties have seats in the House of Commons, which is Canada's only elected assembly at the federal level.
-Members were elected in the 2025 Canadian federal election.
+These parties have seats in the House of Commons, which is Canada's elected assembly at the federal level.
+Members were elected in the 2025 Canadian federal election and subsequent by-elections.